robballou/project/README.md

 ## Configuration

 You can have a global configuration file at `~/.project/config.yml` and project specific configuration in `PATH/TO/PROJECT/.project/config.yml`.
+If you have multiple configurations in your path, the "closest" configurations take precedence.
+You can view your config sources by running `project config:sources`.

 ## Terms/Commands